 Note: Again, this little gem is designed to provide relief and minor antiseptic qualities for minor cuts and abrasions only.
 Always seek medical advice as required.
 Thieves oils also contain cinnamon which can cause irritation in some cases.

-So there you have it… Take your Essential Oils Starter Pack with you when you go camping for some chemical free solutions to your every day man-needs (uummm… probably not the diffuser.
+So there you have it… Take your essential oils with you when you go camping for some chemical free solutions to your every day man-needs (uummm… probably not the diffuser.
 Where you’re going, you don’t need a diffuser)!
 I will test these all next time I go and post some pictures I promise.
 Until then, pack the car and head out into the big open world and enjoy some camping.

 Join the Young Living Community: Are you interested in becoming a Young Living Partner or simply want to enjoy some fantastic discounts?
 Well, follow the link and join the Young Living Community!